1. What are the City of Fairfax's normal duty hours for Animal Officers?

 Animal Control will only remove wild snakes that are in the living areas of your home.
 Native snakes that are outside should be left alone.
 Animal Control will pick up domestic/pet/exotic snakes which have escaped from their homes.

 The only venomous snake native to Northern Virginia is the copperhead snake.
-Mostly what we see in the City of Fairfax are black rat snakes, brown rat and water snakes, mole snakes, and garter snakes.
+Mostly, what we see in the City of Fairfax are black rat snakes, brown rat snakes, Northern Virginia water snakes, mole snakes, and garter snakes.
 These are all non-venomous and not a threat.
-Most snakes will only bite if provoked.
+Most snakes will only bite if provoked or cornered.
 If you leave them alone they will leave you alone.

 1. How is rabies transmitted?